Erie County NY Juvenile Detention Center

 You can support your loved ones at Erie Co Juvenile Detention on InmateAid, if you have any immediate questions contact the facility directly at 716-923-4000, 716-924-4062.

-The Erie County NY Juvenile Detention Center is a medium to low-security detention center located at 810 E Ferry St Buffalo, NY that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Erie County NY Juvenile Detention Center is a medium to low-security detention center located at 810 E Ferry St Buffalo, NY that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 YOUTH SERVICES CENTER (SECURE DETENTION) - Secure detention houses Juvenile Delinquents, youth who are alleged to have committed acts that would be considered criminal before age 16, and Juvenile Offenders, youth age 13-15 who have been charged with serious crimes and are being prosecuted in the adult criminal justice system.